 The great thing about Hastings and the Hawke’s Bay region is that there are over 70 wineries!
 Wine tasting need only by the price of a glass of wine, and many of the cellar doors in the area will do some complimentary wine tastings.
 Te Awanga, just east of Havelock North, holds a great little cluster of wineries.
 To the west of Hastings are the Bridge Pa Triangle and Gimblett Gravels wine districts.
 So take your pick and sample a wide selection of wines, from Chardonnay to full-bodied reds.

-Location: Bridge Pa is 9km from Hastings, Gimblett Gravel is 10km from Hastings, and Te Awanga is 16km from Hastings.
+Location: Bridge Pa is 9km (6 miles) from Hastings, Gimblett Gravel is 10km from Hastings, and Te Awanga is 16km (10 miles) from Hastings.

-9. Walk and Birdwatch at the Peka Peka Wetlands
+10. Walk and Birdwatch at the Peka Peka Wetlands – FREE

 Believed to be one of the oldest wetlands in New Zealand, formed around 9600BC, the Peka Peka Wetlands are part of an ancient peat swamp and providing vital habitat for an array of native bird and plant life.
 Use the network of boardwalks and pathways to explore the wetlands, looking out for unusual wildlife along the way.
 Information panels also give a lot of insight into the local Maori history of the area.

 Location: 16km (10 miles) south of Hastings.
 State Highway 2.